 CBD comes in many shapes and forms.
-CBD creams, lotions, salves, topicals etc. are said to provide localized relief compared to other methods of consumption like CBD tinctures, CBD gummies and CBD vape oils.
+CBD creams, lotions, salves, topicals etc. are said to provide localized relief, much like transdermal CBD patches.
+Other methods of consumption like CBD tinctures, CBD gummies and CBD vape juice provide more generalized relief.
 Even if you don’t vape, but want to try CBD for pain, CBD topicals might be just what you need.
 Keep on reading to learn more about what CBD topicals are, how to use them, and the best ones that you can get right now.

 CBDfx now offers a hemp-based CBD pain cream.
 It isn’t greasy and it has a fresh peppermint scent.
 Each 50 mL bottle contains 150 mg of active CBD and organic ingredients like caffeine and white willow bark.
 It also has naturally-extracted menthol derived from real peppermint that leaves a fresh cooling sensation.